Redbank Power Station: Biomass

 Redbank is planned to refire using 100% biomass, with an emphasis being placed on waste-biomass.
 This method uses wood processing debris that is otherwise unusable, such as branches and bark that are byproducts produced during sawmill production of commercial timber.
 Biomass is considered a renewable energy source in Australia, and is accepted as a valid method of reducing carbon emissions within the country.

 Expansion plans

 Redbank Renewable Energy Park

 Verdant Technologies announced plans in 2021 to create a renewable energy park at the site of the Redbank Power Station.
-The planned expansion will incorporate a 50MW Battery Facility and a 40MW Solar Farm.
+The planned expansion will incorporate a 50 MW Battery Facility and a 40 MW Solar Farm.
 These additions are planned to tie-in with the existing power generation being conducted at the original biomass facility currently present.

 Hydrogen

 In 2021, Verdant Technologies announced its acquisition of Monarch Hydrogen, which possessed the experience and technology needed for the creation of renewable hydrogen.
 The acquisition is planned to facilitate the introduction of a hydrogen production facility on the same site as Redbank Power Station.
 If successful, the site would be the largest producer of renewable hydrogen on the East Coast of Australia, with a planned production of 6.5 tonnes/day of compressed hydrogen by 2022.